Hiimus/milestone-project-1/README.md

 - As a non-member, I want to get a quick first impression so that I will get an idea of what kind of gym this is.
 - As a non-member, I want to see the pricing information so that I know what I get and pay for.
-- As a non-member, I want to see how the gym looks like, so that I know if it is the right place for me.
+- As a non-member, I want to see how the gym looks, so that I know if it is the right place for me.
 - As a non-member, I want to know what type of members this gym has, so that I feel this comfortable in this gym.
 - As a non-member, I want to know the opening hours of this gym, so that I know it suits my schedule.
 - As a non-member, I want to know what kind of equipment this gym has, so that I can train with the equipment I want to train with.